LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 ### Kipuka

-Kipuka is an experimental tool, that - once installed - transparently wraps every use of your package manager in a docker container.
+Kipuka is an experimental tool, that - once installed - transparently wraps every use of your package manager in a Docker container.

 You can use it to:

 - Avoid exposing your entire OS and filesystem to the code that runs when you `npm run lint` or `yarn build`, etc. It aliases your package manager and runs the container transparently, so you don't have to change the workflow you're used to.
 - Quickly spin up a container to run commands in the current folder in isolation.
 - Customize your container without learning all the details of how a `Dockerfile` works

 See the [Kipuka README](https://github.com/lavamoat/kipuka) for installation instructions and usage details.